What is a Smart Contract?

 - Can call another contract which will call another contract, and so on.

-- First accept a sequence of execution will always are called by a transaction from an EOA.
+- First, accept a sequence of execution will always be called by a transaction from an EOA.

 - Failed Transaction remains recorded as having been attempted.

 - Ether which spent on gas for the implementation is deducted from originating account,